jacklynwurtz/pathwaystohousing/README.md

 [Pathways to Housing Wireframe](https://www.figma.com/file/wTouzYHcbvREQypYVmkEuH/finalProject?node-id=11%3A1)

 ---
-**Website Goals**
+**Future Website Goals**

-* Establish a functioning well designed website for professionals to access in aiding with persons with housing insecurites.
+* Expand our our reach to include resources for more special populations (Veterans, LGBTQIA, Victims of domestic violence, persons with diablities)

-* Acquire easy to printable resourses.
+* Maintain and expand our printable resourse library.

-*
+* Create a space to include specific regions and local resourses including more rural areas.

 ---